aclysma/profiling/README.md

 ## Using from a Binary

-It's up to you to initialize the profiling crate of your choice.
-The examples demonstrate this, but it's worth looking at the docs for the profiler you're interested in using!
+It's up to you to initialize the profiling crate of your choice (although some do not need explicit initialization and will immediately work).
+The examples demonstrate this for all the supported crates, but it's worth looking at the docs for the profiler you're interested in using! `profiling` re-exports the profiler crates if they are enabled, simplifying the modifications you would need to make to your Cargo.toml.

 Once initialized, you can mix/match the macros provided by your profiler of choice and the generic ones in this crate.
 For example:

 ```rust
 // This may map to something like: